 QuoteWizard helps Long Beach residents compare quotes from both national insurance companies and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Long Beach, California and save up to 40% on your premium.

-Last year, 8,227 people used QuoteWizard to compare auto insurance quotes in Long Beach, CA from different companies, and find the cheapest rates.
+Last year, 8,227 people used QuoteWizard to compare auto insurance quotes in Long Beach, CA from different companies.

 These are the most common car makes and models owned by Long Beach drivers requesting quotes through QuoteWizard last year.

 This is our list of the most common car insurance companies reported by QuoteWizard users living in Long Beach, CA last year.

 Other popular Long Beach, California car insurance companies: Liberty Mutual, Nationwide, Safeco, USAA, Hartford, Country Financial, California Farm Bureau, Travelers, and Wawanesa Mutual.

 According to a recent report published by Allstate Insurance when it comes to safe driving, Long Beach, CA ranked 155th out of 200 cities.
 While most US drivers go ten years without having an accident, Drivers here are involved in crashes every 7.5 years, well above the national average.

 Factors that can influence insurance rates include local driving conditions.

 The climate of Long Beach has the characteristics of both the Mediterranean and desert.
 Thanks to the Palos Verdes Peninsula and its high hills, this city is much drier than other nearby coastal communities.
 Very little rain falls here with nearly all of it falling between December and March.
 Precipitation average just 12.26 inches a year and it never gets cold enough to snow.